ENQUIRE NOW

 Chess and debate

-Grade 9 pupils Oscar and Jared had been hard at work planning the Chess Masters’ Club at Huili’s (CMCH) first-ever inter-house competition.
+Grade 9 pupils Oscar and Jared had been hard at work planning the Chess Masters’ Club at Hiba’s (CMCH) first-ever inter-house competition.
 But when the school transitioned to distance learning, they realised that they would have to adapt.
 So, they promptly moved the competition online, using the Chess Federation app.

 MicrosoftTeams-image (92).png